Regular procedure

 Since 10 December 2021, two new possibilities of applying a purely written procedure were added to the Aliens Act:

-- in exceptional circumstances (e.g. a sanitary crisis, a natural disaster, fire in the buildings of the CALL), the Aliens Act allows for the adoption of a Royal Decree to activate an ‘emergency scenario’ in which the possibilities of applying a purely written procedure are enlarged during a (prolongable) period of six months.[67]
-During this period, the parties’ right to demand to be heard in case of application of the purely written procedure in the application of article 39/73, §2 Aliens Act, is replaced by the possibility of introducing a pleading note.
+• In exceptional circumstances (e.g. a sanitary crisis, a natural disaster, fire in the buildings of the CALL), the Aliens Act allows for the adoption of a Royal Decree to activate an ‘emergency scenario’ in which the possibilities of applying a purely written procedure are enlarged during a (prolongable) period of six months.[64]
+During this period, the parties’ right to demand to be heard in case of application of the purely written procedure in the application of Article 39/73, §2 Aliens Act, is replaced by the possibility of introducing a pleading note.
 After receiving the provisional decision containing the reasons why the written procedure is being applied and the judgement the CALL makes based on the elements in the administrative file, both parties have 15 days to introduce a pleading note arguing why they disagree with the content of the decision.
 If none of the parties asks to be heard, they are supposed to consent to the judgment, which is subsequently confirmed by a final judgment.
 In case one of the parties introduced a pleading note, the judge can either take a decision, considering the arguments developed in the pleading note, or decide to reopen the debates.
-In the last case, the other party has 15 days to introduce its own pleading note.[68]
-The judge can apply a purely written procedure in accelerated procedures with full judicial review and suspension procedures in extremely urgent necessity.[69]
+In the last case, the other party has 15 days to introduce its own pleading note.[65]
+The judge can apply a purely written procedure in accelerated procedures with full judicial review and suspension procedures in extremely urgent necessity.[66]

-In the preparatory works of this new legislation, it is explained that the expansion of the possibilities of applying the written procedure aims to clear the backlog of pending cases at the second instance and render the procedure more efficient.
-It is argued that the organisation of oral hearings significantly increases the length of the procedure, especially given the sanitary measures and necessity of ‘social distancing’.[70]
+In the preparatory works of this new legislation, it is explained that the expansion of the possibilities for applying the written procedure aims to clear the backlog of pending cases at the second instance and render the procedure more efficient.
+It is argued that the organisation of oral hearings significantly increases the length of the procedure, especially given the sanitary measures and necessity of ‘social distancing’.[67]

 Decisions of the CALL are publicly available.[72]